-Subject content is identified through our PSHE scheme of work for each age group, with RSE programmes of work planned, in accordance with Gloucestershire Healthy Living and Learning RSE Guidance.
-Here at Coalway we follows the SCARF Programme (Safety, Caring, Achievement, Resilience, Friendship).
-SCARF's whole-school approach supports primary schools in promoting positive behaviour, mental health, wellbeing, resilience and achievement.
-It meets the DfE (Department for Education) RSHE (Relationship, sex and health education) statutory requirements.
+Subject content is identified in our PSHE scheme of work for each age group, with RSE programmes of work planned, in accordance with the Pink Curriculum and Gloucestershire Healthy Living and Learning RSE Guidance.
 Thus, learning is carefully built upon prior knowledge, is sequential and complements learning in other national curriculum subject areas.